 If you have storage heating included in your rent, you will only be liable for the cost of all other electricity used.
 Storage heating is provided by Scottish Power.
 You must register and set up your account with Scottish Power on arrival - please call 0845 2700 700.
 You will need your full flat address and postcode.
 You must take meter readings (reading 1 and 2 only) on moving in, this will prevent you being charged for any energy used by previous occupants.

 For flats which do not have storage heating included in the rent, you may need to establish who your supplier is and how to contact them, please call 0845 270 9101 - you will need your full flat address and postcode to obtain this information.
 It is essential that you register with a supplier on entry to the flat.
 You will also require your full flat address and postcode when registering with your new supplier.
 You must take meter readings on moving in, this will prevent you being charged for any energy used by the previous occupants.

 We recommend that you register all members of the group with the supplier.
 This spreads the liability for the account.
-Accommodation Services will also note your details which will be forwarded to the supplier should bills remain unpaid.
+Accommodation, Catering and Events will also note your details which will be forwarded to the supplier should bills remain unpaid.

 If you receive any bill which is "estimated", please take meter readings and obtain an actual account.
 Paying on estimated accounts can lead to you facing a large bill on leaving the flat.

 If your meter is ever replaced, please inform your Accommodation Manager immediately.
 Please provide the new meter serial number and meter readings showing on the meter when it is installed.

 Please refer to section "H" of this 'A to Zed' for those flats with "Heat with Rent"

 Ensure you know who to contact in an emergency

 - Contact the University Health Centre, The Richard Verney Health Centre, or your GP (General Practitioner) if registered elsewhere.
 For the University Health Centre, phone: 0131 650 2777.